What Is The Cost of IVF Treatment In India?

 IVF costs explained.

 IVF can be an expensive treatment and the cost of a cycle depends upon various factors depending on the clinical situation of the couple.
-When you hear the term “cost of IVF cycle”, each clinic or infertility treatment center means different things.
-Some centers mean that it includes the cost of egg pick up, embryology and embryo transfer procedures only.
-Some centers include all consultations and scans.
-Some include the costs of all investigations too whereas some centers include the cost of injections too.
+When you hear the term “cost of IVF cycle”, each clinic or infertility treatment centre means different things.
+Some centres mean include the cost of egg pick up, embryology and embryo transfer procedures only.
+A few others include all consultations and scans.
+Certain clinics include the costs of all investigations and the cost of injections too.

 IVF cycle cost can be broken down into the following heads and sub-heads.

 A key aspect of the IVF cycle is the host of blood investigations that are needed to start, continue, stop or end an IVF cycle.
-In addition to this, other investigations need to be done with very high precision when compared to to other normal tests.
+In addition to this, other investigations need to be done with very high precision when compared to other normal tests.
 This is because the IVF cycle’s plan, the protocol, the dosage and many other attributes are determined by the values got from the tests.
-If the tests are not very accurate, it will affect the IVF cycle drastically.
-Therefore, it is important to use high quality equipment, top quality reagents and kits, employ highly qualified people and follow proper predefined procedures.
+If the tests are not very accurate, they will affect the IVF cycle drastically.
+Therefore, it is important to use high-quality equipment, top-quality reagents and kits, employ highly qualified people and follow proper predefined procedures.
 Hence, the cost of quality is primary in an IVF.

-- Pre-IVF investigations – All investigations done prior to the start of the IVF cycle, to ensure that the patient is ready to start the IVF.
+Pre-IVF investigations: Investigations are conducted at the start of the IVF cycle, to ensure that the patient is ready to start the IVF.
 It can include investigations for the wife as well as the husband.
 The costs for this are usually not included in the IVF cycle.

-- Investigations done during the cycle – Once the IVF cycle starts, investigations are to be done on a regular basis.
+Investigations conducted during the cycle: Once the IVF cycle starts, investigations are to be done regularly.
 Some hormone levels are tracked often – FSH, LH, P4, E2, Prolactin etc. This is essential as it indicates how your body is responding to treatment.
 Based on this, the clinician makes many decisions, including increasing or decreasing the dosages, changing the drugs, cancelling the IVF cycles or advancing the pick-up dates etc. It will also include the semen analysis for the husband

-One of the most significant items that affects the cost of the IVF cycle are hormone injections and medicines.
-In a typical cycle, more 40% of the cost is due to the injections and medicines.
+One of the most significant items that affect the cost of the IVF cycle is hormone injections and medicines.
+In a typical cycle, more than 40% of the cost is due to injections and medicines.

-Injections of different quality is available in the market.
-However, the response from the ovaries, the quality of the retrieved eggs and the success rate of the IVF is highly dependent on the quality of injections, how it is preserved in the cold chain from the point of manufacturing till the point of administration, etc.
+Injections of different qualities are available in the market.
+However, the response from the ovaries, the quality of the retrieved eggs and the success rate of the IVF is highly dependent on the quality of injections, how it is preserved in the cold chain from the point of manufacturing to the point of administration, etc.

 As an example, hormone injections are available in India for as low as Rs.1000 and as high as Rs.10,000.
-The low cost ones are not manufactured under stringent quality conditions and cold chain may not be maintained effectively.
-These will not give a good result eventually and ruin all other treatment given so far.
+The low-cost ones are not manufactured under stringent quality conditions and the cold chain may not be maintained effectively.
+These will not give a good result eventually and ruin all other treatments given so far.

 The cost of the injections may vary from patient to patient significantly based on the woman’s response.
 We have seen patients require injections worth only Rs.30,000 and also seen patients who needed injections more than Rs.1,20,000!